- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

-Yes, some patients with scalp psoriasis can have a hair transplant, but I would only consider it when the scalp is calm enough for surgery.
-Active thick scaling, open irritation, intense itching, bleeding from scratching, infection, or uncontrolled flare ups are reasons to pause and treat the skin first.
-The question is not only whether grafts can be placed.
-The question is whether the scalp is ready to heal.
+Yes, some patients with scalp psoriasis can have a hair transplant, but I only consider it when the scalp is controlled enough for surgery.
+Mild flaking is different from active thick scale, open irritation, intense itching, bleeding from scratching, infection, or uncontrolled flare-ups.
+This is not only about whether grafts can be placed.
+The decision depends on whether the donor and recipient areas are ready to heal.

-My practical answer is this.
-Stable and well controlled scalp psoriasis may be compatible with hair transplant surgery.
+Stable and well-controlled scalp psoriasis may be compatible with hair transplant surgery.
 Active, inflamed, unstable psoriasis should usually be treated before operating.
 A hair transplant is elective.
-It should not be performed through an angry scalp just because the patient is impatient for density.
+It should not be performed through an actively inflamed scalp just because the patient is understandably anxious for density.
+Vitiligo before hair transplant needs a different assessment, because pigment stability and Koebner history matter more than scale or itching.

 Why does scalp psoriasis matter before a hair transplant?

-Scalp psoriasis matters because hair transplantation depends on the condition of the skin.
-During surgery, we make thousands of tiny openings in the donor area and recipient area.
+Scalp psoriasis matters because hair transplant surgery depends on the condition of the skin.
+During FUE hair transplant surgery, we make many tiny openings in the donor area and recipient area.
 Even when the work is delicate, the scalp still has to tolerate extraction, incision creation, graft placement, washing, crust formation, and early healing.

-If the scalp is calm, this process is usually much easier to manage.
+If the scalp is settled, this process is usually much easier to manage.
 If the scalp is actively inflamed, covered with thick plaques, intensely itchy, or already irritated from scratching, the surgical field becomes less predictable.
-The patient may also struggle more during recovery because itching and scaling can make him touch the area too much.
+The patient may also struggle more during recovery because itching and scaling can lead to too much touching, rubbing, or picking.

 I do not see psoriasis as an automatic rejection.
-I see it as a condition that must be judged honestly.
+I see it as a condition that must be judged.
 Some patients have small, quiet patches that are well controlled.
 Others have severe disease that flares easily and affects large areas.
 Those two patients should not receive the same answer.

-This is why I connect scalp disease with candidacy.
+This is part of candidacy, not a separate detail.
 Being a good candidate for hair transplant surgery is not only about the donor area and the bald area.
 It also depends on whether the skin can accept surgery at the right time.

 The skin is not just the surface we work on.
 It is part of the surgical environment.
-If the environment is calm, the surgeon can see clearly, design more accurately, and guide recovery more confidently.
+If the skin is controlled, the surgeon can see clearly, design more accurately, and guide recovery more confidently.
 If the environment is inflamed, the patient may spend the first weeks wondering whether every flake, red patch, or itch means failure.

-I want to avoid that kind of confusion.
+That is the confusion I try to prevent.
 A hair transplant already requires patience.
 Adding uncontrolled scalp disease to the early recovery period can make a normal healing process feel frightening and difficult to judge.

 When should psoriasis delay surgery?

 Psoriasis should delay surgery when the scalp is actively flaring or when plaques affect the donor or recipient area.
-Scratching wounds, bleeding, suspected infection, uncertain diagnosis, or an unclear treatment plan all make surgery less predictable.
+Scratching wounds, bleeding, suspected infection, an uncertain diagnosis such as dissecting cellulitis, a broader autoimmune disease hair transplant concern, methotrexate timing before surgery, or an unclear treatment plan all make surgery less predictable.

 A patient may think, “It is only flaky skin.”
 Sometimes it is not only flaky skin.
 The scalp may be inflamed, sensitive, and reactive.
 Operating through that kind of skin can make the day harder and the recovery more stressful.

-If the patient needs a dermatologist to calm the scalp first, that should happen before surgery.
-I would rather operate on a quieter scalp later than force surgery through active inflammation now.
+If the patient needs a dermatologist to bring the scalp under control first, that should happen before surgery.
+I prefer to operate on a quieter scalp later rather than force surgery through active inflammation now.
 Delaying for skin control is not weakness.
 It is the correct order of treatment.

 Patients often fear that delay means they are not candidates.
 That is not necessarily true.
 Sometimes the answer is not “no.” Sometimes the answer is “not while the scalp looks like this.”
 That distinction matters because it protects hope while still respecting medical reality.

-I also delay when the patient is relying only on home remedies without a diagnosis.
+I delay as well when the patient is relying only on home remedies without a diagnosis.
 Oils, harsh shampoos, scrubbing, and frequent product changes can irritate the scalp further.
-If the patient is constantly changing treatments because he is desperate to calm the flakes, surgery should wait until the skin is more stable and the treatment plan is clearer.
+If the patient is constantly changing treatments because they are desperate to reduce the flakes, surgery should wait until the skin is more stable and the treatment plan is clearer.

 Another reason to wait is uncertainty about the donor area.
-Some patients only look at the bald frontal area, but the donor scalp is equally important.
+Some patients only look at the bald frontal area, but the donor scalp carries the operation.
 If the donor area has active plaques, bleeding from scratching, or thick scale, extraction can become more difficult and healing may be less predictable.

 How do I know whether it is psoriasis or something else?